smatechnologies/ibm-i-agent-docs/docs/operations/lsam.md

-        the current job already has its library list set to the LSAM environment, the command driver program will assume that the request for an LSAM menu applies to the environment indicated by the job\'s library list.
+        the current job already has its library list set to the LSAM environment, the command driver program will assume that the request for an LSAM menu applies to the environment indicated by the job's library list.
 If this default value is used with the LSAMENU command in a batch job, it will be replaced by the special value \*DEFAULT, therefore, it may be better to specify an LSAM environment name when using the LSAMENU command in a